Hello, out there!

 This blog is not giving advice on weight loss or gain, nor should it be treated as gospel.
 I will be providing links to any sources that I use so that you can determine for yourself if something can be trusted or whether you have more questions.
 If you want to know how to lose weight and maintain it, there are plenty of blogs, books, and resources available for you.

 This blog is not a replacement for medical care.
 I am a nurse, but I am not YOUR nurse and I am definitely not a doctor.
 If something feels better, let your doctor know.
 If something feels worse, see the doctor.
 If you want to start or stop a medication, see the doctor.
 They know more about your health than I do and will depend on that valuable feedback I mentioned to help you decide how to optimize your own wellness.

 I will be sharing my findings pretty candidly, but feel free to gloss over certain parts to find “the meat” of what you’re looking for (which may involve actual meat).
-Remember that if a Spotlight food I tried didn’t produce a change in my symptoms, that doesn’t mean it won’t work for you.
+Remember that if a Food of the Week I tried didn’t produce a change in my symptoms, that doesn’t mean it won’t work for you.

 My hope is that this blog will help me on my own path toward feeling better, but that some of you might be inspired to keep track of your own food habits too.
 The more, the merrier and I think it’s pretty clear that I am looking for merriment in more of my life.

 For more information on how I will be sharing with you, read How it Works.